hongyi18/hongyi18.github.io/research.md

 ### Axion-like dark matter

 Axions are well-motivated particles to solve the strong CP problem.
+Moreover, strings theory motivates a number of pseudoscalar particles similar with axions.
+These together provide a large parameter space for axion-like dark matters.
+If the Peccei-Quinn symmetry is broken after the inflation, the axionic dark matter distribution is expected to be highly inhomogeneous, leading to the formation of axion miniclusters and axion stars (oscillons).
+It is probable that a great amount of axion-like dark matter is in the form of oscillons and thus have exotic observational signatures.